hxz393/BrutalityExtractor/README_EN.md

 - **Destination Directory**

   Enter the directory where the decompressed files will be stored.
 The structure of the decompressed directory will be consistent with that in the extraction directory.
-For example, `B:/Archive/xd1/test.zip` will be decompressed to `B:/New/xd1/test`.
+For example, `B:/Archive/xd1/test.zip` will be decompressed to `B:/New/xd1/test`, if destination directory is `B:/New`.

   Setting the destination directory to a different disk can slightly increase the decompression speed.